We’ve tested security and customer service seals countless times in our ten years analyzing eCommerce websites. Here’s a little of what we’ve learned:

 The right trust seal can also increase conversions.

-Trust Seal Research: Our Recent Tests and Why We Tested McAfee and Norton
+Trust Badge Research: Our Recent Tests and Why We Tested McAfee and Norton

 We’ve researched numerous trust seals in our work (McAfee, Norton, BBB, etc.) via AB tests.

 - Authorize.net, TrustGuard, and Trustwave seals can actually lower conversion rates